 - ground black pepper to taste

-Beat the egg lightly using a fork, then season with salt, pepper and paprika.
+- Beat the egg lightly using a fork, then season with salt and pepper.